Hurupay/hurupay-api-docs/docs/source/collections.rst

 Overview
 ~~~~~~~
 This endpoint is used to facilitate digital asset or tokens deposit to user's wallet address.
-The phone number provided in the request body will receive a request to pay prompt, If the user completes the request succesfully, Hurupay will credit the user's `Wallet address` with respective digital asset amount both provided in the request body.
+The phone number provided in the request body will receive a request to pay prompt, If the user completes the request succesfully, Hurupay will credit the user's `Wallet address` with respective digital asset both provided in the request body.
 Token amount is according to Hurupay's :doc:`exchange_rates` API

 POST Request URL
 ~~~~~~~~~